 Since before the completion of The Princess and the Frog, controversy has surround the Disney princess fairytale.
 From the setting of New Orleans to race to Jazz (and many more aspects of the movie), critics have questioned the film since its announcement.
 That is, before The Princess and the Frog hit theaters in December 2009, Disney already had worked to alleviate concerns that the portrayal of race in this film would follow the tumultuous past the studio has had.

-From Asian stereotypes in Lady and the Tramp to Jim Crow in Dumbo, Disney’s older films have been filled with negative portrayals of many non-white races.
+From Asian stereotypes in Lady and the Tramp to Jim Crow in Dumbo, Disney’s older films have been filled with negative stereotypes.
 Perhaps most infamously, Disney’s Song of the South premiered in 1946 to backlash, accusing the studio of creating an Uncle Tom persona in the character of Uncle Remus.
 According to Jim Korkis, Bosley Crowther wrote a film review for The New York Times stating it was:

 travesty on the antebellum South…no matter how much one argues that it’s all childish fiction, anyhow, the master-and-slave relation is so lovingly regarded in your yarn, with the Negroes bowing and scraping and singing spirituals in the night that one might almost imagine that you figure Abe Lincoln made a mistake.
 Put down that mint julep, Mr. Disney.”[i]

 The film’s most famous scene, showing Uncle Remus singing Zip-a-Dee-Doo-Da is shown below:

 Set in the Reconstruction Era, Song of the South shows the happy formerly-enslave Uncle Remus using his stories to bring happiness to white family.
 Although it is set post-slavery, the film does not make this clear.
 And, as with most Disney films, Song of the South has never been noted for its historical accuracy.
 The idea is laughable.